-high visibility because of its adjacency to I-5, the region's major highway corridor.
-Zoning in the Commercial Mixed-Use District will encourage the tallest buildings in Town Center to be located here, ranging from three to five stories.
-The area is envisioned as an active area for entertainment. employment, and commercial land uses.
-While not permitted immediately adjacent to I-5, residential land uses located in the interior of this district add residents to the area who would support new and existing Town Center businesses, including a strong retail and entertainment presence imagined for the district.
+- 5. Highly visible pedestrian crossing at West Capital Avenue in Sacramento - 6.
+An example of pedestrian oriented development with wide sidewalks and open storefronts - 7.
+An example of a corner business oriented to the street - 8.
+An example of a parking lot stormwater planter from three to five stories.
+The area is envisioned as an active area for entertainment, employment, and commercial land uses.
+While not permitted immediately adjacent to I-5, residential land uses located in the interior of this district add residents. to the area who would support new and existing Town Center businesses, including a strong retail presence imagined for the district.
 This district is also a unique location in Town Center because the future I-5 bike/pedestrian bridge landing will be located here, positioning this area as a gateway to Town Center.
-The community's input was clear that the bridge landing should be designed as a gateway and include a plaza or focused community gathering space.
+The Community's input was clear that the bridge landing should be designed as a gateway and include a plaza or focused community gathering space.
 The future design should define the gateway and lead visitors into the heart of Town Center.
 Buildings should be oriented to the plaza as much as possible, depending on the final touchdown location and existing surrounding development.
 This district is envisioned as a place where someone comes to work, drops their child at daycare, runs errands at lunch and meets friends for dinner.
 They may walk or ride over the bike/pedestrian bridge to get to where they need to be.